 Step 2: Make 2 notches, one on either side of each popsicle stick close to the end.
 Adults should do this part!

 Step 3: Push one popsicle stick through the stacked sticks so that it rests on top of the bottom stick of the stack.

 Step 4: Place the popsicle stick on the top of the stack

 Step 5: Where the notches meet, wind a rubber band around the two popsicle sticks.
 This should not be as tight as the rubber bands on the sides of the stack.
 You need to be able to provide a decent amount of force to launch your item.

 Optional Step: You can glue a cap to the popsicle stick for easier launching.

 Your Christmas STEM activity simple catapult project is complete and ready!

-Gather your launching times like marshmallows, pom moms, crumbled paper and test your machine.
+Gather your launching items like marshmallows, pom poms, crumbled paper and test your machine.
 Small jingle bells are not a great idea as we found out!